a-outs/GunrockJS/README.md

 Run without watch: `node .`

+At a bare minimum, the bot needs:
+ - A Discord bot token as a key for the name "token" in `token.json`
+ - A `guildConfigs.json` file with an empty "guilds" array

 ## Using Docker

 For the bot to work via docker, `token.json` and `guildConfigs.json` must be mounted to `/app/`.